Answer

 You’ve you what?

 It’s called the palatine uvula, more simply known as the uvula.
-Pronounced you-view-lah, the word is derived from Latin for “a little grape.”
-We know that
+Pronounced YOU-view-lah, the word is derived from Latin for “a little grape.”
+It’s comprised of connective tissue, glands, and some muscular fibers.

-Interestingly, in a 1992 article published in the medical journal Otolaryngology: Head and Neck Surgery, some researchers hypothesized that its function might be related to drinking while bending over — the assumption being that the uvula was a evolutionary leftover from mammals that drink while bending their neck downward.
-However, their conclusion was that “the uvula is possibly an accessory organ of speech, and may be another marker of human evolution that differentiates man from other mammals.”
+Interestingly, in a 1992 article published in the medical journal Otolaryngology: Head and Neck Surgery, some researchers hypothesized that its function might be related to drinking while bending over — the assumption being that the uvula was an evolutionary leftover from mammals that consume liquids while bending their neck downward.

 What else can it do?